 What is Shakshuka?

-Shakshuka (say it three time fast) is of Tunisian descent but has also become a very popular breakfast and brunch food in Israel.
+Shakshuka (say it three time fast) is of Tunisian descent but is also a very popular breakfast and brunch food in Israel.
 You’ll find similar dishes in other cuisines.
 For example, growing up my mom used to make what she called Spanish omelettes – they had a savory tomato filling.
 In Turkey, they serve a dish called menemen which has many similarities to shakshuka.
 And I don’t think it’s a stretch to see similarities in huevos rancheros.

 What is Matboucha?